Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-2.md

 ##### `+layout.svelte`

 Svelte has the concept of layouts, which are basically wrappers around pages.
-The neat thing about layouts is that they can be nested.
+The neat thing about layouts is that they can be _nested_.
 This allows for some incredibly powerful stuff, like having a layout for your entire app, and then in the `/settings` route having a layout for the settings page, so e.g. the sidebar is shared between the settings pages.

 Let's create a layout for our app:

+`+layout.svelte`:

 ```svelte
 <!-- Lets keep the default styling across pages -->